Architecture-Aware Synthesis of Stabilizer Circuits from Clifford Tableaus

 We focus the evaluation of our algorithm on the CNOT counts because CNOTs typically have a lower fidelity than single qubit gates on quantum hardware.
 For completeness, the single-qubit gate counts obtained in our evaluation can be found in \autoref{apenx:eval_single_qubit}.

-As can be seen in \autoref{fig:cx_comparison_smaller_arch} and \autoref{fig:cx_comparison_larger_arch}, our method displays comparable results on a complete architecture with the benchmark algorithms; our method generally outperforms \citet{berg2021simple} and is outperformed by \citet{Bravyi_2021}.
+As can be seen in \autoref{fig:cx_comparison_smaller_arch} and \autoref{fig:cx_comparison_larger_arch}, our method displays comparable results on a fully connected architecture with the benchmark algorithms; our method generally outperforms \citet{berg2021simple}, \citet{Duncan_2020}, and \citet{Maslov_2023} and is outperformed by \citet{Bravyi_2021}.
 We note that the comparative performance also tends to worsen with larger architectures.
-The horizontal dashed black line in each graph indicates the asymptotic behavior of \citet{Bravyi_2021} on a complete architecture and allows a quick visual comparison of CNOT count before and after routing to a specific architecture.
+The horizontal dashed black line in each graph indicates the approximate asymptotic behavior of \citet{Bravyi_2021} on a complete architecture and allows a quick visual comparison of CNOT count before and after routing to a specific architecture.

-However, when we compare the CNOT count in the case of a specific target architecture, the extra CNOTs needed to adhere to the connectivity constraints are much fewer with our proposed method when compared to the of \citet{Bravyi_2021} and \citet{berg2021simple}.
+However, when we compare the CNOT count in the case of a specific target architecture, the extra CNOTs needed to adhere to the connectivity constraints are much fewer with our proposed method when compared to the baseline synthesis algorithms.

-We further observe in architectures with higher qubit count, such as Guadalupe and all architectures in \autoref{fig:cx_comparison_larger_arch}, our algorithm is outperformed by the other methods if the input gate count is low.
-We expect that this is caused by the greedy heuristic to choose our pivot.
+We further observe in architectures with higher qubit count, such as Guadalupe and all architectures in \autoref{fig:cx_comparison_larger_arch}, that our algorithm is outperformed by the other methods for small circuits.
+We suspect that this is caused by the greedy heuristic used to choose our pivot.